mchelen/HTML5-Boilerplate-Jekyll-Template/README.md

 Thank you [Paul Irish][paulirish] and the numerous commiters to the [HTML5 Boilerplate][boilerplate] project on [github][boilerplatereopcommiters] as well as [Andy Clarke][andyclarke] for creating [320 and up][320andup] -- you guys are awesome. :)

+## Foreword
+Hi, my name is Florian, and I created this little template to help me with two things: get familiar with the stuff I wanted to use (HTML5 Boilerplate, 320 and up, Jekyll) and to ease the deployment of the whole package to [my blog][myblog].

+**This is very much a work in progress, so don't expect too much of it.**

+I've just started.
+I've basically just bundled *HTML5 Boilerplate* and *320 and up* and set up the default folder structure for Jekyll.
+With some fumbling here and there it seems to work pretty fine already.
+I'm unsure about what I should get up to next, but if you look into my TODO-file, you'll find some of the stuff I'm planning to do.

+Have fun! ;-)
+Florian Holzner,
+Vienna,
+2011-05-04

+## Getting Started
+Just check out this repository from github, and you're pretty much good to go.
+You might want to edit `_config.yml` so your name shows up on the homepage.

+You should have Jekyll and Pygments installed locally, if you want to really work with this.
+Once jekyll is installed, just run Jekyll from the root directory of the template with `jekyll --safe --server --pygments` and you are golden.

+## License
+This software is shared under [The Unlicense][unlicense].

 ## Folder Structure for Jekyll
 This template contains the default folder structure for a blog to be rendered by Jekyll (like those on [Github Pages][ghp]).
 The following files and folders are a part of that.